18F/join.tts.gsa.gov/pages/positions/data-and-analytics-specialist.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1}} in the Federal service.
 Specialized experience is:

-1. Experience clients collect and manage their data as a practitioner in the craft of data science.
+1. Experience helping clients collect and manage their data as a practitioner in the craft of data science.
 This experience must include **ALL** of the following:
 - Analyzing large data sets using statistical packages (e.g. Python, R, SAS, SQL, etc.)
 - Implementing data warehousing solutions (e.g. Teradata, Oracle, Amazon Web Services)
 - Developing reports using business intelligence tools (e.g. Tableau, Power BI, MicroStrategy etc.)